Skip to Content

 Wear pants the day you visit the Blarney Stone.

-Woman in argyle sweater leaning backwards to kiss the Blarney Stone in Ireland.If you plan to go to Blarney Castle and kiss the Blarney Stone on your trip to Ireland, make sure to wear pants on the day of your visit!
-After all, you’ll have to lie on your back and bend backward to kiss the stone.
-Of course, a castle employee is there to ensure you do so safely.
-However, you won’t want to wear a dress or skirt to do this activity.
+Woman in argyle sweater leaning backwards to kiss the Blarney Stone in Ireland.If you plan to go to Blarney Castle and kiss the Blarney Stone on your trip to Ireland, make sure to wear pants on the day of your visit.
+After all, you’ll need to lie on your back and bend backward for the kiss!
+Believe me, you don’t want to wear a dress or skirt for this activity.

 Essential things to pack for Ireland